janaratolonbaeva/moto/README.md

 # moto
 ### go to the link  https://janaratolonbaeva.github.io/moto/app/index.html
-This project consists of 16 pages
+This project consists of 16 pages.
 I used sass and pug